 Address: Pablacion Rd 2, Valenzuela, Metro Manila

 10. Grab some delicious grub at Arca Yard Food Park

-After a long day of museum hopping and seeing several local attractions, it’s only proper to quench your thirst and satisfy your hunger from all the exploring.
+After a long day of museum hopping and seeing several Valenzuela tourist attractions, it’s only proper to quench your thirst and satisfy your hunger from all the exploring.
 Get the best grub in Valenzuela’s food park and get a taste of local cooking from the city’s finest cooks and entrepreneurs.
 Some of the “hole in the walls” include fusion Japanese Filipino style food like Ooma, Little Osaka, and Norte among others.
 Take part in their weekend wine nights and experience a few local and international wines brought into the metro.
 End your travels and make one more amazing memory when traveling to Valenzuela City.

 Arca Yard Food Park

 Address: 286 Mc Arthur Highway, Karuhatan, Valenzuela 1441 Metro Manila, Philippines